LaouadAyoub/Algorithm-that-finds-the-shortest-path-through-a-terrain/README.md

 # Path_finder

-It's an academic project realized during the 2nd year of my master, within the practical work of industrial applications to data science.
+This is an academic project tht i realized during the 2nd year of my master's degree, within the practical work of industrial applications to data science.

 this algorithm is programmed in python using the libraries : Matplotlib and Numpy